CrunchyData/postgres-operator/README.md

 # Contributing to the Project

 Want to contribute to the PostgreSQL Operator project?
 Great!
-We've put together as set of contributing guidelines that you can review here:
+We've put together a set of contributing guidelines that you can review here:

 - [Contributing Guidelines](CONTRIBUTING.md)